 Look at which keywords (or words) are bold.
 Look at the position of your competitor’s keywords.

 You can also use SEO Quake’s Addon to look at the keyword density.

 Look for ways you can improve on what your competitor has done.
 What value could you add to a competing page to make it better.
 Go for 5-10% improvement ion every area.

 4. Build Relevant High DA Links to those Pages

 For today’s Search Engines Optimisation, quality over quantity is how you should think about Keywords.
 It’s also the way you should think about links.
 When it comes to driving SEO at scale nothing beats Guest Posting.

 People shy away from this but not only is it easy to do once you know how it is also very satisfying.
 It’s nice to build legitimate links to your site by contributing to other people’s domains.

-Here are the key points for getting yourself on to other sites with a guest post
+Here are the key points for getting yourself on to other sites with by guest posting: